allenai/vessel-detection-sentinels/README.md

     - `./data/S1B_IW_GRDH_1SDV_20211118T025212_20211118T025237_029636_03896D_FCBE.SAFE`
     - `./data/S1B_IW_GRDH_1SDV_20211106T025212_20211106T025237_029461_03840B_6E73.SAFE`

-2. Collect a directory of trained Senntinel-1 model artifacts on your machine.
+2. Collect a directory of trained Sentinel-1 model artifacts on your machine.
 At minimum, you will need one set of trained weights and model config for the detection model and one set for the attribute prediction model.
     You can obtain these directories by training the models yourselves, or by using pre-trained weights found in data/model_artifacts.
+Note that these weights are large and stored on git via git-lfs.
+By default, cloning this repo will not automatically download these weights.
+You must install [git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+If you have already cloned this repository, you can install git-lfs, then run `git lfs fetch` to download the model weights.

         For example, let's suppose we're using the pre-trained Sentinel-1 artifacts distributed separately, and we've copied the following directory structure with these artifacts into the `./data` folder of this repo: